Trump names Stallone and Kiss for Kennedy Center Honors and says he'll host the awards show

 At least some of this year's winners have a history of backing Trump.
 Stallone is a prominent supporter who has called Trump "the second George Washington" and was named by the president, along with Jon Voight and Mel Gibson, as a Hollywood special ambassador.
 Founding Kiss member Ace Frehley endorsed Trump in 2020, calling him "the strongest leader we've got."
 Meanwhile, fellow Kiss musician Paul Stanley has often criticized the Republican president, notably his resistance to accepting his election loss to Democrat Joe Biden in 2020.

-Breaking with longtime tradition, none of the honorees was from the fields of dance or classical musical.
+Breaking with longtime tradition, none of the honorees was from the fields of dance, jazz or classical music.

 This year's Kennedy Center Honors ceremony will take place on Dec.
 7 and will air on CBS and stream on Paramount+.

 Historically, a bipartisan advisory committee selects the recipients, who over the years have ranged from George Balanchine and Tom Hanks to Aretha Franklin and Stephen Sondheim.
 Trump said Wednesday that he was “about 98% involved” in choosing the honorees and conferred with such handpicked Kennedy Center officials as Ric Grenell and Sergio Gor.
 He said he “turned down plenty” of names, saying those individuals were “too woke” or too liberal.
-He described the artists he announced on Wednesday as “great people.”
+He described the artists he announced Wednesday as “great people" and quipped upon unveiling an image of the 73-year-old Strait: "Good looking guy.
+I hope he still looks that way.”

 The steps have drawn further criticism from some artists.
 In March, the producers of "Hamilton" pulled out of staging the Broadway hit musical in 2026, citing Trump's aggressive takeover of the institution's leadership.

 House Republicans added an amendment to a spending bill Trump signed into law in July to rename the Kennedy Center's Opera House after first lady Melania Trump, but that venue has yet to be renamed.
-Maria Shriver, a niece of the late President Kennedy, a Democrat, has criticized as "insane" a separate House proposal to rename the entire center after Trump.
+Maria Shriver, a niece of JFK and a longtime Democrat, has criticized as "insane" a separate House proposal to rename the entire center after Trump.

 Italie reported from New York.
 Associated Press writer Darlene Superville in Washington contributed to this report.